Long Island Trust Lawyer

 In the off-chance that a lawsuit is filed as a challenge to your living trust, it has a much lower chance of succeeding as opposed to a will.
 This is due to the fact that, by having a living trust, you are assumed to have had a continuing involvement with it, which is evidence that you could competently manage your affairs.

-Another benefit of having a living trust is that, if you were to become incapacitated at some point due to mental of physical illness, whomever you have made a trust with (i.e. your spouse) can have authority over your trust assets.
+Another benefit of having a living trust is that, if you were to become incapacitated at some point due to mental or physical illness, whomever you have made a trust with (for example, your spouse) can have authority over your trust assets.
 This can be a great help to anyone charged with taking care of an incapacitated family member, since they would otherwise need to go to court to obtain the lawful authority over their finances.

 New York estate law mandates that a trustee can only make such important decisions after one or two physicians determine that the grantor is in fact incapacitated, in order to ensure an honest transfer of authority.